FrontValue/Javascript-basics-training/assignments/wishlist/Assignment bonus.md

 Start with implementing the following:
 > - Implement the localstorage for the wishlist
-> - Implement the localstorage for the products list

 Once implemented above functionality let's start testing the application by:
-- Verifying all functionalities are still behaving as in assignment 1
+- Verifying all functionalities are still behaving as in assignment 3
 - When refreshing the page the exact same state should be shown on the screen

 # Bonus 2